Shepherd’s Pie (Cottage Pie) for Passover is a simple, delicious, savory dish.

 The dish is called Shepherd’s Pie when it contains lamb or mutton (from adult sheep) and Cottage Pie when it contains beef.

-There seems to be some dispute where the dish originated; Ireland or Britain and probably during the 18th century.
+There seems to be some dispute over where the dish originated; Ireland or Britain, probably during the 18th century.

 While the recipe contains carrots, I personally do not like cooked carrots (and hate having to pick them out), so I don’t put them in when I make this dish.